KarMiles/campervan-adventures/README.md

 ### Information boxes
 - Information boxes allowing clear and concise presentation of information on services offered by company's garage.
-- Depending on screen size boxes are presented horisontally or vertically.
+- Depending on screen size boxes are presented horizontally or vertically.
 - User stories covered: 5, 9.
 <details>
     <summary> Screenshot </summary>